Sign Up

 Flint Avenue v.
 Department of Labor

 The FLSA exempts anyone “employed in a [white collar] capacity” from its minimum wage and overtime requirements, a definition based on their job’s function, not their pay.
 This allows many small businesses to compete against larger companies by offering flexible employment options where benefits are not solely based on hours worked.
-DOL’s new rule effectively erases that standard, prohibiting employees from being eligible for the exemption unless they are paid a fixed weekly salary of at least $1128, regardless of their role at the company.
+DOL’s rule effectively erased that standard, prohibiting employees from being eligible for the exemption unless they were paid a fixed weekly salary of at least $1128, regardless of their role at the company.
 FLSA does not authorize DOL to impose a minimum weekly salary requirement on all white-collar employees in the guise of an exemption.
 Delegating that lawmaking power to DOL would violate the Vesting Clause in Article I of the Constitution, since FLSA contains no intelligible principle to guide DOL’s exercise of such authority.

 Sheng Li